codefortulsa/oscn/README.md

 `oscn.request.Case(county='tulsa', year='2018', number=84)`

+or use case index notation:

+`oscn.request.Case('love-CF-2019-25')`

-or request a list of cases to iterate:
+To request a list of cases to iterate:

 `oscn.request.CaseList(county='adair', year='2016')`